- Very strong utility

 - Roaming requires map knowledge and game sense

-- The passive utility does not force player to stay alive to benefit the team
+- The passive utility does not force the player to stay alive to benefit the team

 Loadout guide -